-The Tampa Bay Rays are another step closer to building a baseball stadium at Hillsborough College's Dale Mabry campus.
+The Tampa Bay Rays are another step closer to building a baseball stadium on land now occupied by Hillsborough College's Dale Mabry campus.

-DeSantis said he prefers to "reimagine" the campus, rather than rehab old buildings.
+DeSantis said he prefers to "reimagine" the 56-year-old campus rather than renovate its aging buildings.

 "I think it'd be something that would be good for (HC), and I think it's also something that would ensure that baseball remains in Tampa Bay, which I think is important, but also just offering some vitality to that particular part of Tampa," he said.